South Africa ‘held to ransom’ by big pharma, overcharged for COVID vaccines

 It said the “most egregious example” of this was J&J, which traded supplies under “extractionist terms and conditions”.
 J&J charged South Africa $10 per dose while the EU reportedly paid $8.50, and non-profits paid $7.50.

+However, Kafi Mojapelo, a spokesperson for J&J, told Al Jazeera the number was “incorrect” and “no customer paid more than $7.50 for our single-dose vaccine”.

+“Johnson & Johnson … supplied our vaccine to South Africa at our final global price of $7.50 per dose, transferred our technology to Aspen Pharmacare in Gqeberha to enable the local fill and finish of the Johnson & Johnson COVID-19 vaccine and later enabled Aspen to manufacture, market and sell its own COVID-19 vaccine, ‘Aspenovax’,” a statement from the company said.

-HJI said Pfizer was “equally problematic” in extracting “over the top concessions” from South Africa, which had to pay it $40m in advance, half of it non-refundable.
+On Pfizer’s pricing, HJI said the company was “equally problematic” and “extracted over the top concessions” from South Africa, which had to pay it $40m in advance, half of it non-refundable.
 Pfizer also charged $10 a dose, but it charged the AU $6.75.
+The company is yet to respond to Al Jazeera’s requests for comment on the matter.

 “It is unconscionable, imperial and unethical,” HJI said.